AdminL3/Jugend-Forscht/Plotting/Pandas_Documentation/README.md

-# How to Create Plots in Pandas
+# How to Create Plots in Pandas🐼

 - Creating a Function to graph the data
 - See the function here: [`Plotting.py`](../Plotting.py)